pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     arcade.finish_render()
     arcade.run()

+The great thing about this is that the variables which control the screen size can be changed, and the circle will automatically be re-centered.
+Had we simply coded (400, 300) as the center, we'd need to go and change that number as well.
+Perhaps not a big deal with a small program, but as our programs get larger is saves a lot of time.

 Order of Operations
 ^^^^^^^^^^^^^^^^^^^

-Python will evaluate expressions using the same order of operations that are expected in standard mathematical expressions.
-For example this equation does not correctly calculate the average:
+Python will evaluate expressions using the same order of operations math uses.
+For example this expression does not correctly calculate the average:

 .. code-block:: python

     average = 90 + 86 + 71 + 100 + 98 / 5

 The first operation done is 98/5.
-The computer calculates:
+The computer calculates this equation:

 .. math::

    90+86+71+100+\frac{98}{5}

-rather than the desired:
+rather than the desired desired equation where the division happens last:

 .. math::